 Grant Funded Projects to Support the I-Plan

-The TCEQ's Nonpoint Source Program is supporting these projects that help reduce bacteria in the project-area waterways.
+The TCEQ's Nonpoint Source Program has supported these projects that help reduce bacteria in the project-area waterways.

-- Clear Creek Tidal: installing low impact development (LID) features in League City.
+- Clear Creek Tidal: installed low impact development (LID) features in League City.

-- Whiteoak Bayou, installing low impact development (LID) features in a two-block area of the Cottage Grove subdivision, which is being redeveloped from single family residences to town houses.
+- Whiteoak Bayou, installed low impact development (LID) features in a two-block area of the Cottage Grove subdivision, which is being redeveloped from single family residences to town houses.